crowellbw/rsi_transient/README.md

 This is a MATLAB package to search for transient detections in GPS time series using the Relative Strength Index (RSI).
 An overview of the methodology is provided in:

-Crowell, B.W., Y. Bock, and Z. Liu (201?), Single-station automated detection of transient deformation in GPS time series with the relative strength index: A case study of Cascadian slow-slip, Journal of Geophysical Research.
+Crowell, B.W., Y. Bock, and Z. Liu (2016), Single-station automated detection of transient deformation in GPS time series with the relative strength index: A case study of Cascadian slow-slip, J. Geophys.
+Res., 121, doi: 10.1002/2016JB013542.

 In order to run this package, you will need MATLAB's Financial Toolbox, specifically rsindex.m (http://www.mathworks.com/help/finance/rsindex.html).
-The code would not be difficult to reproduce given the methodology outlined in Crowell et al. [201?]
+The code would not be difficult to reproduce given the methodology outlined in Crowell et al. [2016]

 To run the package, simply download all the files into a folder and create three folders within, 'rawresults', 'detectionresults' and 'data'.